yishn/Hud/README.md

 $ cd Hud
 ~~~

-Install the dependencies of Hud using npm:
+Rename `settings-demo.json` to `settings.json` and edit it to your taste.
+Install the dependencies using npm:

 ~~~
 $ npm install
 ~~~

-You can build Hud by using one of the three build instructions depending on the target OS:
+You can build Hud by using one of the following build instructions depending on the target OS:

 * `$ npm run build:win`
 * `$ npm run build:osx`